 9) Go skiing on Mount Etna, Sicily

 It may not seem possible, but when temperatures plummet to zero in Sicily during the winter, Europe’s largest active volcano also becomes a unique skiing destination.
-There are two small ski resorts on the north and south sides of Mount Etna, and you’ll have incredible views across to the Ionic, Adriatic and Mediterranean Seas when the weather is good.
+There are two small ski resorts on the north and south sides of Mount Etna, and you’ll have incredible views across the Ionic, Adriatic and Mediterranean Seas when the weather is good.

 10) Snorkel with sharks in the Galapagos

 If you dare, you can swim up close to sharks off the island of Marchena in the Galapagos archipelago.
-One of the best places to view marine life is Punta Espejo on the southeast edge of the island, where you’ll not only find hammerhead and Galapagos sharks, but dolphins, sea lions, sea turtles, rays and eels.
+One of the best places to view marine life is Punta Espejo on the southeast edge of the island, where you’ll not only find hammerhead and Galapagos sharks but also dolphins, sea lions, sea turtles, rays and eels.

 11) See polar bears in the wild at Baffin Island

 Baffin Island is the largest island in Canada, yet home to only 11,000 people, due to the harsh weather conditions and remote location close to the Arctic Circle.
 While visiting here does not come easy (or cheap), adventurers will love the opportunity to see animals like polar bears, Arctic foxes and Arctic wolves in their natural habitat, while orca and beluga whales live in the surrounding waters.
 Enlist a local guide to show you around safely.

 12) Trek the Corcovado rainforest in Costa Rica